anlowee/Computer-Organization-And-Design/ch 5/homework.md

 **A:** A[I][J].
 Because A[I][J + 1], A[I][J + 2]... are adjacent and will be referred soon.

 ## 5.1.4 [10] <§5.1>
 Locality is affected by both the reference order and data layout.
-The same computation can also be written below in Matlab, which diff ers from C by storing matrix elements within the same column contiguously in memory.
+The same computation can also be written below in Matlab, which differs from C by storing matrix elements within the same column contiguously in memory.
 ```
 for I=1:8
     for J=1:8000